FrazNaveed/documentation-site/README.md

 - `POSTGRES_URL`: The URL to your Postgres database instance.
 This is in the format `postgres://username:password@hostname/dbname`.

 (These are extremely sensitive credentials that should not be exposed publicly or committed to version control.)

+Assuming these variables are present, you can build the production Docker image anywhere with `docker build --build-arg PAYLOAD_SECRET=somerandomstring --build-arg POSTGRES_URL=postgres://username:password@so.me.ip.address:5432/dbname .`  (The database must be accessible to the buildtime environment to run migrations.)

 ## Linting
 You will not be able to run a build with eslint or TypeScript errors in the `src/app/(app)` directory.
 To see all the eslint errors and warnings from the terminal run `npm run lint` from the project root.
 You can run `npm run lint --fix` to fix errors that can be automatically fixed.
 To see all the TypeScript errors in the terminal run `npx tsc --noEmit` from the project root.